May 30 to June 11, 2021

-Tour the sparsely populated taiga in Scandinavia’s Arctic to see wolverines, brown bears, and wolves under the midnight sun.
+Tour the sparsely populated taiga in Scandinavia’s Arctic to watch wolverines, brown bears, and wolves under the midnight sun.
 Spend four nights in photography/viewing blinds amid these mammals’ territories to observe and photograph them at close range.
-Explore Lake Saimaa in Linnansaari National Park searching for the endangered and endemic Saimaa ringed seal by boat.
+Cruise Lake Saimaa in Linnansaari National Park searching for the endangered and endemic Saimaa ringed seal.
 Meander through primeval forest and vast bogs of Patvinsuo National Park.
-Explore the birds and beautiful scenery of Valtavaara Nature Reserve, one of Europe’s best birding spots, where you have the chance to see capercaillie (the largest member of the grouse family), red-flanked bluetail, little and rustic buntings, hazel grouse, three-toed woodpecker, and gray-headed chickadee.
-Regardless if you’re a photographer or wildlife enthusiast, you will enjoy fabulous views of difficult-to-see mammals on this trip!
+Explore the birds and beautiful scenery of Valtavaara Nature Reserve, one of Europe’s best birding spots, to search for capercaillie (the largest member of the grouse family), red-flanked bluetail, little and rustic buntings, hazel grouse, three-toed woodpecker, and gray-headed chickadee.
+Both photographers and wildlife enthusiasts will enjoy fabulous views of difficult-to-see mammals on this trip!

 - Spend four nights in special photography/observation blinds to watch wolverines, brown bears, and possibly wolves and white-tailed eagles.

-- Discover taiga mammals and birds, like the endemic Saimaa ringed seal, forest reindeer, and Arctic birds.
+- Discover taiga animals, like the endemic Saimaa ringed seal, forest reindeer, and Arctic birds.

 - Get a feel for Finland as you travel from the southern tip of the country to its mid-northern reaches.

 |May 30||Travel to Helsinki, Finland.|

 |Jun 1||Boating on Lake Saimaa in Linnansaari National Park to search for birds and endemic Saimaa seal.||Hotel Järvisydan, Rantasalmi||B, L, D|